konsumer/minecraft-python-example/README.md

 We decorate the handler with `@asynchronous()`, to make sure it runs asynchronously (non-blocking, multiple events at once.)
 Most event-handlers should look like this.

-Run `/pyrestart`.
+Run `/reload confirm`.
 After this, when a new player joins, it will spam everyone about python.

 ### exploding chickens